stamayosarver/stamayosarver.github.io/_pages/about.md

 ## About

 I abide by three rules in life; first, work harder than everyone else; second, be ready for what life brings; and third, have fun!
-As an employee, I can guarantee I will work hard, prepare for whatever job or assignment is given, and be a curious, passionate, and dedicated employee.
+As an employee, I can guarantee I will do whatever it takes to bring value to your company, prepare for whatever job or assignment is given, and be a curious, passionate, and dedicated employee.

 I believe in the idea "One must have a direction to change directions."
 In other words, I plan to obtain a Ph.D. in some field of Biology or Chemistry to accomplish great feats and improve the circumstances of our world.